ubiapps/ubiapps-utilities/README.md

-webinos-utilities
+ubiapps-utilities
 =================

-Common functionality used by webinos components
+Common functionality used by ubiapps components